imagekit-developer/imagekit-php/README.md

 > If any file at the destination has the same name as the source file, then the source file and its versions will be appended to the destination file version history.

-Refer to the [move folder API](https://docs.imagekit.io/api-reference/media-api/move-folder) for a better understanding of the **Request & Response Structure**.
+Refer to the [move folder API](https://docs.imagekit.io/api-reference/media-api/move-folder) for a better understanding of the **request & response structure**.

 #### Example
 ```php